Flint School District of the City of

 How many schools are in Flint School District of the City of?

-Flint School District of the City of has 12 schools, including 2 high, 9 other, 1 middle.
+Flint School District of the City of has 12 schools, including 2 high, 9 combined, 1 middle.
 Total enrollment is 2,840 students.

 How much does Flint School District of the City of spend per student?